GTAextremeX/gtaextremex/README.md

 ## What I'm Focusing On 👨‍💻

 * Currently I am a student and improving my Python skills.
-* I I'am Also Trying My Best For Creating Modern And User Friendly Interfaces.
+* I'am Also Trying My Best For Creating Modern And User Friendly Interfaces.

 ### Follow Me On Social 🌎
 #### On Twitter